rorydriscoll/RayTracer/README.md

 Features
 - Lambert bdrf for diffuse
-- Cook-Torrance microfacet brdf for specular
+- Cook-Torrance microfacet bdrf for specular
 - Uses OpenMP for multithreading
 - Single-bounce atmospheric scattering model based on Elek
 - Firefly reduction by limiting the roughness as the path bounces around
-- Improved importance sampling for microfacet brdf
+- Improved importance sampling for microfacet bdrf
 - Anti-aliasing
 - Depth of field